Yasujirō Ozu: Early life

-Ozu was born in the Fukagawa, Tokyo, the second son of merchant Toranosuke Ozu and his wife Asae.
+Ozu was born in the Fukagawa district of Tokyo, the second son of merchant Toranosuke Ozu and his wife Asae.
 His family was a branch of the Ozu Yoemon merchant family from Ise, and Toranosuke was the 5th generation manager of the family's fertilizer business in Nihonbashi.
 Asae came from the Nakajō merchant family.
 Ozu had five brothers and sisters.
 When he was three, he developed meningitis, and was in a coma for a couple of days.
 Asae devoted herself to nursing him, and Ozu made a recovery.
 He attended Meiji nursery school and primary school.
 In March 1913, at the age of nine, he and his siblings were sent by his father to live in his father's home town of Matsusaka in Mie Prefecture, where he remained until 1924.
 In March 1916, at the age of 12, he entered what is now Ujiyamada High School.
 He was a boarder at the school and did judo.
 He frequently skipped classes to watch films such as Quo Vadis or The Last Days of Pompeii.
 In 1917, he saw the film Civilization and decided that he wanted to be a film director.

 In 1920, at the age of 17, he was thrown out of the dormitory after being accused of writing a love letter to a good-looking boy in a lower class, and had to commute to school by train.

 In March 1921, Ozu graduated from the high school.
 He attempted the exam for entrance into what is now Kobe University's economics department, but failed.
 In 1922, he took the exam for a teacher training college, but failed it too.
-On 31 March 1922, he began working as a substitute teacher at a school in the Mie prefecture.
+On 31 March 1922, he began working as a substitute teacher at a school in Mie prefecture.
 He is said to have traveled the long journey from the school in the mountains to watch films on the weekend.
 In December 1922, his family, with the exception of Ozu and his sister, moved back to Tokyo to live with his father.
 In March 1923, when his sister graduated, he also returned to live in Tokyo.